vedaka1/neuromesh/README.md

 * RabbitMQ as a message broker for microservices
 * Text generation
 * Image generation
+* Periodic verification of expired subscriptions using pg_cron

 ## How to run
 1. Set RabbitMQ environment variables `./.env`